mateuszblaszczyk6284/csv_to_db/readme.md

-# GUI copy all .csv files to postgres database
+# GUI copy all .csv files from directory to postgres database
 Tests in progress